worktheclock/replit.github.io/tutorials/34-creative-coding.md

-# Creative Coding with Replit
+# Creative coding with Replit

-If you're into creating graphics, 3D worlds, games, sounds and other more creative things, Replit has a number of tools and environments to help you.
-One of the big benefits of Replit is that you can switch and try out different programming paradigms without the hassle and time of setting it all up yourself.
+If you're into creating graphics, 3D worlds, games, sounds, and other more creative things, Replit has a number of tools and environments to help you.
+One of the benefits of coding with Replit is that you can switch between different programming paradigms and try them out without having to set it all up yourself.

 ## What is creative coding?

-For this article, we'll consider a tool to be a creative coding one if it's main purpose is to create graphics, visual models, games or sounds.
-Things like plain HTML or javascript can, and often are, used for this, but we're looking for tools and languages that are a bit more specialised.
-We won't go into much detail for each - we just want to create a list of possibilities.
+For this article, we'll consider a tool to be a creative coding one if its main purpose is to create graphics, visual models, games, or sounds.
+Plain HTML or JavaScript can be used for this type of thing, but we're looking for tools and languages that are a bit more specialised.

-Here is a list of the templates for the more creative side of Replit.
+Here's a list of tools we'll be taking a look at for the more creative side of Replit:
-- Python Turtle
+- Python `turtle`
 - p5.js
 - Kaboom
-- PyGame
+- Pygame
 - Pyxel
 - GLSL

-### Python Turtle
+### Python `turtle`

 Turtle graphics is a classic of the genre.
-It was first created way back in the 1960's!
-The idea is that there is a small turtle robot on the screen, holding some pens.
-You get to give it commands to move around and tell it when to put the pen down and what color pen to use.
-This way you can make line, or vector drawings on the screen.
+First created way back in the 1960s, the idea is that there is a small turtle robot on the screen, holding some pens.
+You give the turtle commands to move around and tell it when to put the pen down and what color pen to use.
+This way you can make line or vector drawings on the screen.
 The turtle idea comes from a type of actual robot used for education.

-Replit has Python Turtle, which is the current day incarnation of the turtle graphics idea.
-Choose the 'Python (with Turtle)' template when creating a new repl to use it.
+Replit has support for Python `turtle`, which is the current incarnation of the turtle graphics idea.
+Choose the "Python (with Turtle)" template when creating a new repl to use it.

 ![turtle-template](/images/tutorials/34-creative-coding/turtle-template.png)

-Python turtle uses commands like `forward(10)`, `back(10)`, `left(50)`, `right(30)` `pendown()` and `penup()` to control the turtle.
-The methods `forward` and `back` take the distance the turtle should move as their arguments, while `left` and `right` take the angle in degrees to turn the turtle on the spot (the turtle is very nimble!). `pendown` and `penup` tells the turtle to draw or not draw while moving.
+Python `turtle` uses commands like `forward(10)`, `back(10)`, `left(50)`, `right(30)` `pendown()` and `penup()` to control the turtle.
+The methods `forward` and `back` take the distance the turtle should move as their arguments, while `left` and `right` take the angle in degrees to turn the turtle on the spot (the turtle is very nimble!).
+You can use `pendown` and `penup` to tell the turtle to draw or not draw while moving.

-When you create a new Python Turtle template, you'll notice that there is already a small program as an example to show you the basics.
-If you run it, it should draw a square, with each side a different color.
+When you create a new Python (with Turtle) template, you'll notice a small program is included as an example to show you the basics.
+When you run this program, it will draw a square with each side a different color.

 ![turtle square](/images/tutorials/34-creative-coding/turtle-square.gif)

-Although Turtle has a small set of simple commands, it can still be used to make some impressive looking graphics.
+Although `turtle` has a small set of simple commands, it can be used to make some impressive-looking graphics.
 This is because you can use loops and calculations and all the other programming constructs available in Python to control the turtle.

-Try this Turtle program for example:
+Try this `turtle` program for example:

 [https://replit.com/@ritza/python-turtle](https://replit.com/@ritza/python-turtle)